Public Service Commission Policies

 An employee who fails to disclose information, in violation of this policy, is subject to disciplinary action.

-The level of discipline for an on-duty criminal offence is determined after an investigation to determine the facts, an assessment of the impact of the offence on the workplace and consultation with Human Resources and/or Workforce Relations Division.
+The level of discipline for any offence is determined after an investigation to determine the facts, an assessment of the impact of the offence on the workplace and consultation with Human Resources and/or Workforce Relations Division.
 Dismissal may result if the conduct is work-related including breaches of the Oath or Affirmation of Office Regulation or Manitoba Government Code of Conduct.

-The decision to discipline or dismiss an employee is separate from and made independently of the criminal justice process.
-A supervisor does not wait for charges to be laid or for a court disposition before applying corrective discipline for on-duty conduct.
+The decision to discipline or dismiss an employee is separate from and made independently of the criminal justice process or other legal processes.
+A supervisor need not wait for charges to be laid or for a court disposition before applying corrective discipline or other action for on-duty or off-duty conduct.

 A decision to report matters to the police is also made independently of decisions about corrective discipline and should be made in consultation with Human Resources, Workforce Relations Division and Legal Services Branch.